jersu11/twiliophp/README.md

 $conf['twiliophp_auth_token'] = '...';
 ```

 The code in this module was modified from a similar library interface, the [AWS SDK for PHP](http://drupal.org/project/awssdk).
-Thanks to user `boombatower` for the great module.
+Thanks to drupal user @boombatower for the great module.